oSoWoSo/vx-build/README.md

 If you run the script without changing anything you'll get a stock Void base without any firmware (398MB)<br>
 <br>
 **Usage**<br>
-Edit each file with your preference and run sudo ./vxbuild<br>
+Edit each file with your preference then run sudo ./vxbuild<br>
 <br>